The Bankrate promise

 Although it’s technically not prohibited to buy lottery tickets with a credit card in these states, many state legislatures have complicated the matter.
 You can still be barred from purchasing lottery tickets if a specific merchant decides they don’t want to accept credit card payments for lottery tickets.

 Reasons to avoid buying lottery tickets with a credit card

 You probably won’t earn rewards

-Using a credit card for lottery tickets likely won’t yield rewards for many types of reward credit cards.
+Using a credit card for lottery tickets likely won’t yield rewards for many types of rewards credit cards.
 This is because reward structures are usually based around points or cash back where gambling isn’t an earning category.
 You’ll need to check the terms and conditions of your specific credit card to find out whether you’ll earn points or not.

 You’re taking on debt to finance gambling

 It’s easy to get sucked into the promise of riches.
 But if you’re using a credit card to pay for a chance at winning the lottery, you’re adding to your overall debt.
 If you buy multiple tickets regularly, your yearly costs can quickly snowball.